CVHub520/X-AnyLabeling/docs/en/user_guide.md

 1. Prepare a custom class file, for a specific example, please refer to [classes.txt](../../assets/classes.txt).

-2. Click on the menu bar at the top, select `Tools` -> `Save Subgraphs`, and upload the corresponding custom class file.
+2. Click on the menu bar at the top, select `Tools` -> `Save Expanded Sub-image`, and upload the corresponding custom class file.
 This action will generate a subgraph folder `x-anylabeling-crops` in the current directory, storing targets according to the respective class names.
 The directory structure is as follows:

 ```
 |- root